Current Construction Status

 New Construction Activities

-- Crews will be working in the freeway median as they install foundations for overhead signs.
-Drivers can expect narrowed shoulders and nightly left lane closures on southbound and northbound lanes.
-Please be aware and drive carefully.
+- Crews will continue working in the freeway median to install foundations for overhead signs.
+Drivers can expect narrowed shoulders at all hours and nightly left lane closures on both southbound and northbound lanes, for the next six to eight weeks.